ZoneMinder/zmeventnotification/README.md

 ### Running it as a daemon so it starts automatically along with ZoneMinder

-- Move `zmeventnotification.pl` to `/usr/bin` (or `/usr/local/bin` or whichever directory your other ZM perl scripts are installed).
-- Move `zmeventnotification.ini` to `/etc`
-- If you are using hook scripts, move the hook scripts to the path you specified in your ini file.
-Make sure they are executable.

-**NOTE** : Starting version 1.32.0 of ZoneMinder, you now have an option to directly enable this daemon as an option directly in the settings of Options->Systems.
-Just enable "OPT_USE_EVENTNOTIFICATION" and you are all set.
+- You can now move the ES to the right place by simply doing `./sudo install.sh` and following prompts.
+Other options are below:
+- Execute `sudo ./install.sh --no-install-hook` to move the ES to the right place without installing machine learning hooks
+- In ZM 1.32.0 and above, go to your web interface, and go to `Options->Systems` and enable `OPT_USE_EVENTNOTIFICATION` and you are all set.

 **The rest of this section is NOT NEEDED for 1.32.0 and above!**

 **WARNING** : Do NOT do this before you run it manually as I've mentioned above to test.
 Make sure it works, all packages are present etc. before you